amcdizon/KDizonSaluta/README.md

 <h3> Website Title: Badings! </h3>

 This website talks all about the presence of LGBTQ+ in our society today.
 It covers topics such as an introduction to LGBTQ+, a brief overview of sexual orientation in general, how one can raise awareness for people in the LGBTQ+ community, and firsthand experiences from the creators of the website.
-Overall, it aims to help someone properly understand what LGBTQ+ actually is, what issues are presented to these people, and what they can do to promote acceptance of LGBTQ+ in their community.
+Overall, it aims to help someone properly understand what LGBTQ+ actually is, what issues are presented to this group of people, and what they can do to promote acceptance of LGBTQ+ in their community.

 <h4> Page 1 (Home Page): Badings! </h4>
 <ul>